nequeo/resource/webrtc/README.md

 # WebRTC Tools

-This contains a complete implementation of a client WebRTC.
+This contains a complete implementation of a WebRTC client.

 TypeScript, Javascript